no0p/base_data/README.md

 Rscript pgdata.r
 ```

+The script will populate tables in an rdata schema.

 ## Dependencies

 The script obviously requires the R environment which can be installed on ubuntu systems with: